Joon-Klaps/suppl_bacteroides_fragilis/README.md

 ### Supplementary figure 3

+_**Supplementary Figure 3:** An approximate maximum likelihood tree using a recombination-filtered whole genome alignment with general time reversible model.
+Assemblies are highlighted in their corresponding lineages and annotated with their Multi Locus Sequencing Tag (MLST).
+Lines corresponding to the lineage represent distinct MLSTs, tags are colored by lineage.
+Genomes that couldn't be annotated with the `B. fragilis`schema are in grey._

 ### Supplementary figure 4

-Contribution of recombination over mutation to the sequence divergence in each lineage
+_**Supplementary Figure 4:** Barplot displaying the contribution ratio of recombination over mutation to the sequence divergence in each lineage._

 ### Supplementary figure 5

+_**Supplementary Figure 5:** Overview of pangenome statistics with (**A**) the pangenome size as a function of the number of genomes and (**B**) the gene occurrence distribution with its typical U-shape, coloured by eggnog’s annotated functional COG categories._

 ### Supplementary figure 6

-_**Supplementary Figure 5: Two examples of significantly associated gene cluster to lineages.** (**A**)Significantly associated gene cluster of lineage J containing the genes: bshA, bshB_, dxs, tilS, ispD, rmlB, rpiB, strE, tarF and 6 hypothetical proteins.
-Genes were highlighted within assembly GCF*00856913.1. (**B**) Significantly associated gene cluster of lineage Q containing the genes: tuaB, gmhB, epsM and arnB.
-Genes are highlighted within GCA_016623685.1 using SnapGene software (www.snapgene.com).*
+_**Supplementary Figure 6: Two examples of significantly associated gene cluster to lineages.** (**A**)Significantly associated gene cluster of lineage J containing the genes: bshA, bshB, dxs, tilS, ispD, rmlB, rpiB, strE, tarF and 6 hypothetical proteins.
+Genes were highlighted within assembly GCF_00856913.1. (**B**) Significantly associated gene cluster of lineage Q containing the genes: tuaB, gmhB, epsM and arnB.
+Genes are highlighted within GCA_016623685.1 using SnapGene software (www.snapgene.com)._

 ### Supplementary figure 7

-_**Supplementary Figure 6: Comparison of the functional categories across and within lineages.** (**A**) A proportional bar chart for each lineage representing the fraction of COG’s functional categories within the core and accessory genome. (**B**) A Heatmap result of enrichment analysis for comparing the core genome’s COG functional categories with the accessory genome’s COG functional categories coloured by the Benjamini-Hochberg corrected p-value._
+_**Supplementary Figure 7: Comparison of the functional categories across and within lineages.** (**A**) A proportional bar chart for each lineage representing the fraction of COG’s functional categories within the core and accessory genome. (**B**) A Heatmap result of enrichment analysis for comparing the core genome’s COG functional categories with the accessory genome’s COG functional categories coloured by the Benjamini-Hochberg corrected p-value._

 ### Supplementary figure 8

-_**Supplementary Figure 7:** Distribution of significantly associated drug resistance genes to specific lineages (chisq-test), colored by lineage._
+_**Supplementary Figure 8:** Distribution of significantly associated drug resistance genes to specific lineages (chisq-test), colored by lineage._

 ### Supplementary figure 9

-_**Supplementary Figure 8:** Distribution of all drug resistant genes across the entire B. fragilis sensu stricto population based on the core genome tree._
+_**Supplementary Figure 9:** Distribution of all drug resistant genes across the entire B. fragilis sensu stricto population based on the core genome tree._